 Enis, a 4-star wide receiver prospect and the son of former Nittany Lions running back Curtis Enis, will reveal his plans at 1 p.m.
 ET Wednesday at North Canyon (Phoenix) High School.

 The 6-foot-4, 190-pound playmaker is weighing four options, North Canyon coach Airabin Justin told Obert.
 Penn State faces competition from Arizona State, USC and Utah.

 Enis, who traveled to State College last spring for the April 22 spring game and again for the Nov.
 18 matchup vs. Nebraska, is considered the No. 40 receiver and a top-250 overall recruit in 247Sports 2018 composite rankings.
 He caught 110 passes for 1,964 yards and 18 touchdowns as an upperclassman.

 The Nittany Lions signed three receivers in December, headlined by 5-star talent Justin Shorter.
-Jahan Dotson and Daniel George are both 4-star recruits and top-50 receivers, while Harrisburg (Pa.) senior Shaquon Anderson-Butts is a verbal commit.
+Jahan Dotson and Daniel George are 4-star recruits and top-50 receivers, while Harrisburg (Pa.) senior Shaquon Anderson-Butts is a verbal commit.

 Enis and tackle Rasheed Walker are widely believed to be Penn State’s priority targets Wednesday.
-Walker will also announce on National Signing Day, though an exact time isn’t yet public.
+Walker also will announce on National Signing Day, though an exact time isn’t yet public.